The Hawaii Teaching and Certification Resource

 How to Become a Teacher in Hawaii

-To be eligible for these licenses, there are quite a few requirements.
-Firstly, like all states, Hawaii requires teachers to hold a bachelor’s degree.
-Additionally, teachers must attend an approved teacher preparation program from an accredited school in order to obtain a Hawaii teacher certification.
+Like all states, Hawaii requires prospective teachers to hold a bachelor’s degree.
+Additionally, teachers must attend an approved teacher preparation program from an accredited school in order to qualify for Hawaii teacher certification.

-For non-traditional methods of becoming a teacher in Hawaii, there are a few alternative routes to Hawaii teacher certification for those who qualify.
+For those interested in becoming a teacher in Hawaii who have not completed traditional teacher preparation programs, there are alternative routes to Hawaii teacher certification for those who qualify.

 - I want to be a teacher in Hawaii, but don’t have a degree: Earn an Education Degree